 In terms of estate planning, the term ‘tax haven’ can extend to minimising the tax payable on superannuation death benefits paid to non-dependants, and dividing up non-super and super assets in a way that minimises the effect of tax on a client’s children and grandchildren, and also protects the assets from wayward children or children’s spouses.

 In terms of creating a SMSF to live on ‘forever’, such strategies can be as simple as adding children or grandchildren to a SMSF, or adding a new member when a member dies.
-(The four-member rule is an inconvenience for those Australians using a SMSF as a family vehicle, and there many working within the SMSF industry who are pushing for the definition to be relaxed to permit more than four members if the members are related.
+(The four-member rule is an inconvenience for those Australians using a SMSF as a family vehicle, and there are many working within the SMSF industry who have pushed for the definition to be relaxed to permit more than four members if the members are related.
 In the 2018 Federal May Budget, the government announced that it was proposing to increase the maximum number of members for an SMSF from 4 to 6, to take effect from July 2019, and subject to legislation.)

 Note: When a SMSF member dies, the legal representative of the deceased member can act as trustee of the SMSF until the death benefits are paid or begin to be paid.
-If an income stream (that is, pension) is paid, only a ‘dependant’ can be a recipient of a death benefit pension.
+If an income stream (that is, a super pension) is paid, only a certain type of ‘dependant’ can be a recipient of a death benefit pension.
 The recipient of that death benefit pension must be, or become, a member and trustee of the SMSF.